awesome-astra/docs/docs/pages/astra/astra-cli.md

 - Download a Windows archive [astra-cli-${version}-windows.zip](https://github.com/datastax/astra-cli/releases/download/0.1/astra-cli-0.1-windows.zip)

-- Unzip the archive in folder or your choice, for instance `C:/Programs/astra-cli`
+- Unzip the archive into a folder of your choice, for instance `C:/Programs/astra-cli`

 - Add `C:/Programs/astra-cli/astra.exe` to your path using [this tutorial](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/)